LOS ANGELES (Reuters) - Darlene Coker knew she was dying. She just wanted to know why.

-Despite the success of J&J’s efforts to promote the safety of its talc, the company’s test lab found asbestos fibres in samples taken from the Vermont operation in 1984, 1985 and 1986.
-Bicks said: “The samples that we know of during this time period that contained a fibre or two of asbestos were not cosmetic talc samples.”
+Despite the success of J&J’s efforts to promote the safety of its talc, the company’s test lab found asbestos fibers in samples taken from the Vermont operation in 1984, 1985 and 1986.
+Bicks said: “The samples that we know of during this time period that contained a fiber or two of asbestos were not cosmetic talc samples.”

 Then, in 1992, three years after J&J sold its Vermont mines, the new owner, Cyprus Minerals, said in an internal report on “important environmental issues” in its talc reserves that there was “past tremolite” in the Hammondsville deposit.
 Hammondsville was the primary source of Baby Powder talc from 1966 until its shutdown in 1990.